MohitGoel92/Classification/README.md

 <p align="center"> <img width="450" src= "/Pics/dt112.png"> </p>

+**Note:** The most common splitting impurity measure are Entropy and Gini Index.

 **Note:** Getting perfect splits will eventually lead to overfitting.
 Therefore, if we get down to homogeneous nodes we will overfit.
 We must therefore ensure the right balance between variance and tradeoff.

 ### Decision Trees and High Variance